What is Stevens-Johnson syndrome?

 Symptoms of Stevens-Johnson syndrome include:

-- Weeping sores on the mucous membranes of the mouth, nose, genitals, and eyelids.
+- Weeping sores on the mucous membranes of the mouth, nose, genitals, and eyes.
 When sores occur in the mouth, eating and drinking can be painful.

 - A skin rash with purplish red spots.
-The rash may be painful.
+The rash may be painful and peel off.
 It may happen on any part of the body but often begins on the face, neck, chin, and chest (trunk).

 How is Stevens-Johnson syndrome treated?